ArceLopera/PythonRefresher/docs/Exe/pyStrategies.md

 Using sorting for O(nlogn) time and O(1) space

 ## 7 - If optimization
-If the problem is asking for optimization (e.g. maximization or minimization ), we will use Dynamic Programming to solve it.
+If the problem is asking for optimization (e.g. maximization or minimization ), we will use [Dynamic Programming](../Algo/pyDynamic.md) to solve it.

 ## 8 - Common substring among a set
 If we need to find common substring among a set of strings, we will be using a HashMap or a Trie.

 ## 9 - Search in strings
-if we need to search among a bunch of strings, Trie will be the best DS
+If we need to search among a bunch of strings, Trie will be the best DS

 ## 10 - If a LinkedList
-If the problem involves a LinkedList and we can´t use extra space, then use Fast&Slow pointer approach
+If the problem involves a LinkedList and we can´t use extra space, then use [Fast&Slow pointer](pyCodPatterns.md#fast-and-slow-pointers) approach